XRPLWin/XRPL-NFTTxMutationParser/README.md

 - **Token id** - affected token ID in question
 - **Token direction** - minted - IN, burned, OUT, sold - OUT, bought - IN
-- **Roles** - role of referencing account in this transaction, is it minter, burner, seller, buyer or broker
+- **Roles** - role of referencing account in this transaction, is it minter, burner, seller, buyer, broker, or issuer

+Note about issuer:
+Issuer can only happen in `NFTokenAcceptOffer` transaction type, it is extracted from modified AccountRoot node by checking if balance has been changed.
+If yes then this account gained percentage of sale, and it is issuer of NFToken.

 ### Note